Last updated: Jan, 2021

 ...
 Unless it is conceived, as it has been by mathematicians, that the two ends of such a linear model are not relative to anything in between.
 In this rather dubious model, progress throughout is perceived to exist while the two ends are understandably unattainable.
 Et voila!

-Velocity measured on a flat, plastic ruler from zero to the speed of light.
-Laying on a table that apparently does not exist.
-And what if there were an equation that took into consideration the fact that a ruler could be bent?
+What do we have?
+Velocity measured on a flat, plastic ruler from zero to the speed of light... laying on a table that apparently does not exist.
+And what if there were a formula that took into consideration the fact that a ruler could be bent?
 I guess we'll find out one day when NASA finally gets around to building a spaceship capable of relativistic speeds.

 We could in fact describe time's passage in the same way by cutting the circumference of a clock at midnight and stretching it out like a flat ruler on a table.
 We would then, in order to progress from one minute to the next, have to conclude that neither end of the day was relative.
 Movement throughout the day would seem to flow smoothly, but as we approached the evening things would get decidedly tense as midnight would seem forever to regress and tomorrow would never arrive.
 However, for creatures such as mayflies that only live for a few hours... no problem.